S3-working-group/s3-practical-guide/S3-practical-guide.md

 - the seven principles
 - drivers, value and waste
 - domains, delegation and accountability
-- governance, self-organization, and semi-autonomy
+- governance, self-organization and semi-autonomy

 For any terms you don't understand check out the glossary at the end.